ecammnetwork/minimal-mistakes/docs/_ecamm-live-keynote-slides/002-formatting-your-slides.md

 ## Matching Your Broadcast Shape to a Slideshow

 If your slideshow is already 4:3, you can choose to change the shape of your broadcast to match it.
 Under the <samp>Options</samp> menu, select <samp>Stream Aspect</samp> ➝ <samp>Classic 4:3</samp>.

+## Screen Share Settings for Slideshows

+Within Ecamm Live select <samp>Screen Share</samp> from the <samp>Source</samp> menu or Source Bar atop the Main Window, then, select <samp>Show:</samp> <samp>Entire Screen</samp> from the control bar in the Main Window.
+(If you have more than one display, select <samp>Primary Display</samp>—Keynote will show slideshows on the Primary display, and presenter notes on a secondary display, by default.)

+* *Do not* select <samp>Keynote</samp> in the <samp>Show</samp> menu.
+* Select <samp>Crop to Fit</samp> below the <samp>Show</samp> menu.

+{% include figure image_path="/assets/img/crop-to-fill-annotated-c.png" alt="Ecamm Live window displaying screen share settings and pillarboxing" caption="When you set the Crop to Fill option, Ecamm Live will automatically adjust how it shows your desktop to fit your broadcast." class="align-center" %}

 ## Making a Slideshow for Your Broadcast